lisaweidl/ML_Water/README.md

 This is an additional case study area DUJ (Bohemian Massif).
 It includes quantitative and qualitative groundwater data for 83 monitoring sites.
-There are 167 different parameters measured There are 20 different parameters measured and max.
+There are 167 different parameters measured and max.
 5,070 datapoints for one individual parameter between 1994-2024.